ellabellla/reginald/README.md

 cargo uninstall reginald
 ```

+## Example

+You can view an online example of the engine compiled to wasm [here](https://ellabellla.github.io/reginald/www/).

 ## How it Works

 1. A regular expression is inputted as a string into a Lexer